Exhibition about our trust in democracy

-The “Haus der Geschichte Baden Württemberg” in Stuttgart commissioned four exhibits under the title “Questions of Confidence” they cover the topics security, participation, diversity and credibility.
+The “Haus der Geschichte Baden Württemberg” in Stuttgart commissioned four exhibits under the title “Questions of Confidence” covering the topics security, participation, diversity and credibility.
 The exhibition looks at how the revolution created the first democracy in Baden Württemberg that sought to win citizens’ trust.
 It reveals the achievements and efforts, the hopes and dreams, the difficulties and fears of women and men in this era.

 After the revolution of 1918/19 new security forces had to be built up and also equipped with new uniforms.
 Ensuring order and security was very important to the government.